conradakunga/Blog/_posts/2021-03-09-handling-null-and-empty-strings-with-system-text-json.md

 ![](../images/2021/03/Animal2.png)

-You can see in the output that the null is output explicitly.
+You can see in the output that the `null` is output explicitly.

-Now there are two main ways to handle this - the first is to have the attribute with a value of null, as we have done.
-The second is not to have the attribute there at all, if its value is null.
+Now there are two main ways to handle this - the first is to have the attribute with a value of `null`, as we have done.
+The second is **not to have the attribute there at all**, if its value is null.

-To achieve the second method we configure our serialization as follows:
+To achieve the second result, we **configure** our serialization as follows:

 ```csharp
 animal = new Animal()